A Theoretical and Empirical Comparison of the Temporal Exponential Random Graph Model and the Stochastic Actor-Oriented Model: Simulation-Based Comparison

 In both simulation experiments, the first network in the list is removed, and the five networks that are based on the same edges, reciprocity, and transitive triplets parameters but different treatments of the updating process are retained for further analysis.
 In either case, the result of this procedure is a series of five networks which are serially correlated and based on several simple endogenous statistics.
 100 such series of networks are independently created according to these rules in each experiment, and a SAOM and a TERGM are applied to each series of networks in each experiment.
 Each of these models contains an edges, reciprocity, and a transitive triplets model term.
 While the TERGM contains an additional edge stability term (see Equation~\ref{stability}) for modeling the temporal updating, the SAOM uses its rate-of-change function and the objective function to model change between the networks.
 Thus these models should be able to capture the respective original data-generating process well---unless their inherent assumptions limit their ability to do so.
 Moreover, the generality of each model can be assessed by cross-checking the model fit against the other data-generating process.

 We simulate 100 sets of five consecutive networks for each procedure, estimate 100 SAOMs and 100 TERGMs, simulate 10 new networks from each of the 100 respective models out of sample, and then assess the predictive fit (as described in Section~\ref{predictivemethodology}).
 In both cases, the simulations are compared against the actual last network from the series using the ROC and PR curves.
 To quantify the predictive performance of each model, the area under the curve (AUC) is computed for both curves.
 In each simulation experiment, this results in 100 AUC-ROC measures and 100 AUC-PR measures for the SAOM and the same quantities for the TERGM.
-A two-sample $t$ test for ROC ($t(193) = 5.77,\ p < .001$) and PR ($t(193) = 3.49,\ p < .001$) reveals that the fit of the TERGM models is better than the fit of the SAOM on average in the TERGM experiment while there is no significant difference in fit between the two models in the experiment with data simulated from the SAOM process.
-To see this more clearly, Figure~\ref{fig:simulation-auc} shows boxplots that visualize the distribution of all four AUC measures per simulation experiment as well as the average differences between models